Suzanne

 biochemical, and pharmaceutical

 patents for clients, including The University of California, Stanford University, Hewlett Packard and The Clorox Company, and assisted The University of California, The Clorox Company and other clients in protecting their trademarks.
+Suzanne is now on inactive practice with the California State Bar.

 Since